The Forester Sisters

 The group's sound is defined primarily by four-part vocal harmonies, most often with Kim or Kathy singing lead vocals.
-Their style has been compared to other contemporary family-based country music groups such as The Judds and The Whites, while critical reception to their body of work has generally been mixed.
+Their style has been compared to other contemporary family-based country music groups such as the Judds and the Whites, while critical reception to their body of work has generally been mixed.
 The sisters retired from the music industry in 1996 and found work in other fields.

 Early life

 The Forester Sisters are four sisters who were born and raised in Lookout Mountain, Georgia: Kathy (born January 4, 1955), June (born September 22, 1956), Kim (born November 4, 1960), and Christy (born December 21, 1962).
 The sisters' parents, Vonnie Geneva (née Gray; 1932–2018) and Clyde D. "Bunk" Forester, would encourage the four to rehearse music for church choir every week, something which Christy later observed would help the sisters learn how to sing in harmony.

 In addition to their church work, Kathy and June performed in local bands during the late 1970s while also holding jobs as schoolteachers.
 After Christy had finished college, the four sisters decided to begin performing professionally.
 Songwriters Bobby Keel and Billy Stone discovered them at a local music festival, and invited them to record a demo at a music studio in Muscle Shoals, Alabama.
 The demo tape was sent to Paige Rowden, the artists and repertoire representative for Warner Bros.
-Records' Nashville division, who arranged for them to audition at the label after hearing them open for Larry Gatlin.
+Records' Nashville division, who arranged for them to audition at the label after hearing them open for Larry Gatlin & the Gatlin Brothers.
 Jim Ed Norman, a record producer who was then also the president of Warner Bros.
 Nashville, signed the sisters in late 1984.
 According to Kim, when the sisters were first contacted by the label, she thought that the call was a prank and immediately hung up before the label called a second time.